ryanholt/content-model/elements.md

 Shooting

 ####TEASER
-Great care is given to providing firearms/archery ranges, educational programs and other resources in Georgia for all shooting enthusiasts, ompetitors and hunters.
+Great care is given to providing firearms/archery ranges, educational programs and other resources in Georgia for all shooting enthusiasts, competitors and hunters.

 ####LONG COPY
-The shooting sports -- indoor/outdoor range shooting, archery, hunting -- are lifelong activities that promote outdoor recreation, good health, discipline, safety, and an appreciation of conservation.
+The shooting sports — indoor/outdoor range shooting, archery, hunting — are lifelong activities that promote outdoor recreation, good health, discipline, safety, and an appreciation of conservation.
 Shooting sports generate more than $478 million in economic impact for Georgia each year.
-Taxes paid on equipment and ammunition contribute to state and federal conservation efforts for wildlife and wild lands -- approximately $10 million annually in Georgia alone.
+Taxes paid on equipment and ammunition contribute to state and federal conservation efforts for wildlife and wild lands — approximately $10 million annually in Georgia alone.

 ####IMAGE(S)
 (Female with safety glasses and ear plugs in proper shooting stance at a range)